05 Sep Keep Asking Why

 Susco: Does this have to be done in a spreadsheet?
 Would a local database or web application be better?

 This is a good illustration of why it pays to keep asking why.
-Customers know their own industry, their own processes, their own requirements.
+Clients know their own industry, their own processes, their own requirements.
 They are subject matter experts within that purview.

-In other words, the customer tries to be the solution architect.
+In other words, the client tries to be the solution architect.
 That’s not his job; that’s ours.

 In this case, one “tell” was all it took to point us to a more integrated solution: we have information that the supplier report doesn’t include.
 (OK, I’ll confess I was already leery of doing a stand-alone Excel process, but every once in a while this can be a decent solution.)